Baked Chicken Thighs: Crispy Skin, Juicy Meat Every Time

 In a small bowl, combine all your dry seasonings: paprika, dried oregano, garlic powder, dried thyme, kosher salt, black pepper, and cayenne pepper.
 Mix thoroughly with a fork or whisk to ensure even distribution of all spices.
 Breaking up any clumps is important for consistent flavor throughout the dish.

-Sprinkle the spice mixture generously over the oiled chicken thighs, using about 1-1½ teaspoons per thigh.
+Generously sprinkle the spice mixture over the oiled chicken thighs, using about 1-1½ teaspoons per thigh.
 Use your hands to massage the seasonings into the meat, ensuring you get some under the skin where possible.

 This direct contact between the spices and the meat infuses flavor deeply rather than just seasoning the surface.
 Be sure to season both sides of the thighs, though you can put slightly more on the skin side.